techodesk/memories-event/README.md

 17. The Forms builder now supports `textarea`, `select` and `radio` fields.
 Forms using radio buttons auto-submit as soon as a choice is made.
 18. You can now edit or delete forms from the **Forms** page.
 Click *Edit* next to a form to modify its fields or remove it entirely.
 19. Run the SQL in `sql/alter_add_news_content_position.sql` to allow placing the news content between uploaded images.
+20. Run the SQL in `sql/alter_add_form_guest.sql` to associate form submissions with guests.

 ## Running